Kong/docs.konghq.com/app/konnect/api-products/index.md

 -------|------|------------
 **Overview** | Analytics data for the API product.
 You can configure the analytics options using the [**Analytics tool**](/konnect/analytics/).
 **Product Versions** | This section displays the status of an API product version.
 From the context menu you can **Delete** an API product version, or use the **View Details** button to navigate to that version's dashboard.
-**Documentation** | You can add markdown documentation for your API product, as well as an API specification for each version of the API product.
-You can control the individual publishing status of each document you upload to a API product.
+**Documentation** | You can add and edit markdown documentation for your API product, upload API specs and manage the publishing status for each document.

+{:.note}
+> **Note**: API products can only be published to the Dev Portal within your [geographic region](/konnect/geo).
+To publish to a Dev Portal in a different region, switch geos using the control in the bottom-left corner of {{site.konnect_product_name}}.

 ### API product versions